Grafton Street: Early development

 The street was developed from an existing country lane, connecting College Green to St Stephen's Green, which had been worked on by the Dawson family, after whom the parallel Dawson Street is named.
 It was developed and widened through the early 1700s, starting in 1708.
 Four years later, the city's governing body, Dublin Corporation, approved development along the street in order to make a "crown causeway".
 Its line was shaped by the short culverted River Steyne, which rises on one side of St Stephen's Green and flows towards College Green and the Liffey near O'Connell Bridge.
 Development was largely complete by 1727.

 From the beginning, the street held a mixture of residential and commercial development.
 Advertisements from the 1750s and 1760s describe first-floor apartments featuring a dining room, bedchamber and closet.
 The theatre manager Louis Du Val lived in Grafton Street in 1733, as did the novelist Charles Robert Maturin's family.

 The street was largely rebuilt in the late 1700s, following the completion of Carlisle Bridge (now O'Connell Bridge) in 1758, spanning the River Liffey, when Grafton Street came to form part of an important north-south thoroughfare.
 Many of the remaining residences were redeveloped into shops, and several taverns were established along the street.
 This was supplemented by the widening and rebuilding which took place as part of the work of the Wide Streets Commission, from 1841.
 By the latter part of the 19th century, the street was primarily commercial in nature.

+In 1797, Thomas Verner founded the first Orange Lodge in Dublin, under the warrant of Loyal Orange Lodge 176.
+Harrington's Hotel was used as the meeting location, the lodge grew to over 300 members.